acCyz/acCyz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Here is acCyz, currently a graduate student in the Department of Computer Science at Tongji University.
+Here is acCyz, currently a graduate student in the Department of Computer Science at **Tongji University**.
-Dabble in: knowledge graph, knowledge representation learning, and recommendation algorithms based on knowledge graph
+Dabble in: **knowledge graph**, **knowledge representation learning**, and **recommendation algorithms based on knowledge graph**

+[NEW]：Paper acceptance by ICONIP 2023：'Paper Recommendation with Multi-View Knowledge-aware Attentive Network'

+I'm interested in software development and  currently a backend intern on the **Alibaba**, **Taobao technology line**

 This is my repository for some projects and notes.

-I'm interested in software development and currently looking for back-end development internship(2024)

 I believe that the best way to learn is to build your own 'wheels', so